Lufthansa heist: Investigation

-Edwards was instructed to drive the van to New Jersey, where it (along with any potential evidence inside) was to be destroyed in a junk yard belonging to John Gotti.
-Instead, he parked the black Ford van in front of a fire hydrant at his girlfriend's apartment, where police discovered it two days after the heist.
-The plates were stolen and the police impounded the van.
-They soon found Edwards' fingerprints and connected it to the robbery.

-Lucchese capo Paul Vario subsequently ordered DeSimone to kill Edwards.
+Edwards was instructed to drive the van to New Jersey, where it (along with any potential evidence inside) was to be destroyed in a junk yard belonging to John Gotti, then a captain in the Gambino crime family.
+Instead, Edwards parked the van in front of a fire hydrant at his girlfriend's apartment, where police discovered it two days after the heist.
+The plates were found to be stolen and the van was impounded.
+They soon found Edwards' fingerprints and connected the van to the heist.
+Lucchese captain Paul Vario subsequently ordered DeSimone to kill Edwards.
 Once they found out where Edwards was hiding, DeSimone and Sepe went to his hideout and shot him five times in the head.

-Within three days of the robbery, the Federal Bureau of Investigation (FBI) identified the Burke crew as the likely perpetrators, largely due to the discovery of the van, coupled with Edwards' pre-established connections with the crew at Robert's Lounge.
-FBI agents set up heavy surveillance, following the crew in helicopters and bugging their vehicles, the phones at Robert's Lounge, and even the payphones nearest to the bar.
+Within three days of the robbery, the Federal Bureau of Investigation (FBI) identified the Burke crew as the likely perpetrators, largely due to the discovery of the van, coupled with Edwards' pre-established connections with the crew's hangout at Robert's Lounge in South Ozone Park, Queens.
+FBI agents set up heavy surveillance, following the crew in helicopters and bugging their vehicles, the phones at Robert's Lounge and even the payphones nearest to the bar.
 The FBI managed to record a few bits of tantalizing chatter despite background noise, such as Sepe telling an unidentified man about "a brown case and a bag from Lufthansa" and his telling his girlfriend, "...
 I want to see... look where the money's at... dig a hole in the cellar [inaudible] rear lawn..."
 However, this was not enough to definitively connect the crew to the heist, and no search warrants were issued.